 CogLab Experiments: You will be completing 6 CogLabs.
-There will be a short quiz associated with each CogLab that will be due each Week on Sunday at 9pm.
+There will be a short quiz associated with each CogLab that will be due each week on Sunday at 9 PM.
 You will have 45 minutes to complete the quiz once you begin.
 After this time is up, you will be prevented from making further changes.
-Create your CogLab account BEFORE the first CogLab is due
+Create your CogLab account before the first CogLab is due

-CogLab Name Due Date
+CogLab Name Quiz Due Date

-Brain Asymmetry May 23
+Brain Asymmetry May 21

-Visual Search May 30
+Visual Search May 28

-Encoding Specificity June 6
+Encoding Specificity June 4

-False Memory June 13
+False Memory June 11

-Word Superiority June 20
+Word Superiority June 18

-Wason Selection Task June 27
+Wason Selection Task June 25

 Topic Discussion Posts: For each week of class, there will be a discussion question posted in the discussion forum.
 You are expected to post one thoughtful response to each prompt.
 Your posts will be evaluated on a no-credit/credit basis.
-You will not receive credit for missing posts, posts that do not use complete sentences, posts that contain more than two spelling or grammatical errors, or posts that do not answer the question posed for that particular chapter.
+You will not receive credit for missing posts, posts that do not use complete sentences, or posts that do not answer the question posed for that particular chapter.

 Posts that answer all parts of the question in a clear and coherent manner will receive credit.
-Discussion forum posts are due by 9pm on Thursdays each week.
+Discussion forum posts are due by 9 PM on Thursdays each week.

 After you post your own response, you will be able to see your group members' posts.
 You need to respond to two of your group members' posts with feedback, suggestions, questions or comments.
-Your responses will be due at 9pm on Sundays each week.
+Your responses will be due at 9 PM on Sundays each week.
 You will need to make two responses to receive credit.